BADDEST MOFOS EVER: PAUL ANDERSON

 U.S. National Weightlifting Championships

 1st- 1956 +90kg

 Another wacky training method Anderson used was to set up two golf holes on his farm about 300 yards apart.
-He’d whack the ball down to the one hole, where he’d set up an outdoor rack with a bar loaded to 400.
-He’d do 3-5 reps in the overhead press with it, then whack the ball back to the other hole, where he’d set up a squat rack loaded to 800.
+He’d whack the ball down to the one hole.
+Where he’d set up an outdoor rack with a bar loaded to 400.
+Paul would do 3-5 reps in the overhead press with it.
+Then whack the ball back to the other hole, where he’d set up a squat rack loaded to 800.
 He’d bang out 3-5 reps with that weight, then repeat, all afternoon.
-Yeah, that sounds pretty awesome to me as well, save for the golfing.
+Yeah, that sounds awesome to me as well, save for the golfing.
 I’d rather do a set and get a bleach enema, then repeat.
 I truly despise golf.
-Anderson’s typical workouts (according to Marty Gallagher in Purposeful Primitive) were 6 days a week and took 3-4 hours to complete.
+Anderson’s typical workouts (according to Marty Gallagher) were 6 days a week and took 3-4 hours to complete.

 Paul Anderson’s Powerlifting Routine

 Press Outs (from sticking point to lockout)- 1x4x500

 After that, rress From Shoulders to Top Of Head– 1x4x500